 The following diagram shows the architecture of RPC-VMware as configured with optional add-on components.

 The core features of RPC-VMware are based on the underlying VMware vCenter Server and VMware vSphere products.
-These features include the following capabilities for you:
+These features include the following capabilities:

-- Deploy virtual machines (VMs) on-demand into clusters that are preconfigured for high availability and load balancing.
+- Deploying virtual machines (VMs) on-demand into clusters that are preconfigured for high availability and load balancing.

-- Run your VMs on hypervisors that are dedicated solely to you and that are using preconfigured datastores and networks.
+- Running your VMs on dedicated hypervisors with preconfigured datastores and networks.

-- Migrate VMs on-demand between hypervisors and datastores.
+- Migrating VMs on-demand between hypervisors and datastores.

 The following table provides details about the Managed Backup (MBU) for Management Services feature.
 If any component of your RPC-VMware cloud encounters a failure, Rackspace might determine that a restore of the component is required.
 If you want to request a restore of any component, contact your account team.